The Best Digital Marketing Books in 2024

 Permission Marketing deals with this idea of disruptive marketing.
 In a world where so many ads are in our face from TV ads to Facebook videos to Google Ads to those annoying banners that popup when you’re reading a Forbes article.

 This book introduces the idea of getting permission from your audience to market to them.
 This changes the way companies create content, share their story online, and grow their brand.

 This is considered the “bible” of content marketing.
 Joe is the co-founder of Content Marketing Institute and has extensive experience running content marketing for different companies.

 This book is so good it should serve as supplementary reading for MBA-level courses.
-It encapsulates everything you need to know about creating valuable content for your target audience, positioning your company, and transforming the user experience for your potential customers.
+It encapsulates everything you need to know about creating valuable content for your target audience, positioning your brand, and transforming the user experience for your potential customers.

 4. Digital Marketing: Strategy, Implementation & Practice – Dave Chaffey & Fiona Ellis